paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-011-acquisitions.md

 (4) the Commandant has determined that the procurement was awarded in a manner consistent with Federal acquisition laws and regulations promulgated under those laws, including the Federal Acquisition Regulation.

+**(c) Lead Systems Integrator Defined.—** In this section, the term “lead systems integrator” has the meaning given such term in section 805(c) of the National Defense Authorization Act for Fiscal Year 2006 (Public Law 109–163).

 ### Statutory Notes

 #### References in Text
 The Small Business Act, referred to in subsec. (a)(3), is Pub.
 L. 85–536, § 2(1 et seq.), July 18, 1958, 72 Stat.
 384, which is classified generally to chapter 14A (§ 631 et seq.) of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under [section 631 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section631&num=0&edition=prelim) and Tables.

+Section 805(c) of the National Defense Authorization Act for Fiscal Year 2006, referred to in subsec. (c), is section 805(c) of Pub.
+L. 109–163, div.
+A, title VIII, Jan.
+6, 2006, 119 Stat.
+3372, which is not classified to the Code.

 #### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–60 added subsec. (c).

 2018—Pub.
 L. 115–282, § 108(b), renumbered [section 564 of this title](./chapter-005-functions-and-powers.md#section-564) as this section.

 Subsec. (c).
 Pub.
 L. 115–282, § 304(d), struck out subsec. (c) which related to acquisition of unmanned aerial systems.